e-myer/steam-deck-configurator/README.md

 Go into the steam-deck-configurator directory and run `./configure_deck.sh`

-If you are dualbooting, run the windows.ps1 file in Windows.

 # Configuration

 To edit the default tasks, edit the configure_deck.sh and change the "on" and "off" texts in the "options" array